Disshuu/FitPlanHub/README.md

  - GET  /api/users/feed

  ## Notes
- - Payemnt is simulated
+ - Payment is simulated
  - Role-based access is handled at route level
  - Project is designed for learning backend architecture and API development

 ## Author
-Developed as a part of a backend development task to demonstrate real-world application logic and database realtionship
+Developed as a part of a backend development task to demonstrate real-world application logic and database relationship.